 Selfies

 The Samsung Galaxy M20 made me seem like a ghost.
 My eyes appear glassy (am I stoned?!) simultaneously as my face seems like I positioned a KG of talcum powder.
-Clearly, it’s not a satisfactory manner to give me in a photo.
+‘It’s not a satisfactory manner to give me a photo.
 Even within the stay-recognition mode, there’s little to no blur in the history, while my face seems abnormally out of location thanks to the splendor filters Samsung carried out on its own.

 - Samsung Galaxy M20: 6/10